davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- PickleBall wins the Best Artifact Award at CCS'25.
+Congrats, Andreas and all!
 - NSF funds a RoRS grant to study security for research software engineering.
 Thank you, US taxpayers!
 - Duality Lab publishes a guide to stakeholder analysis for cybersecurity researchers.
 We hope this helps the security community adapt to new requirements from USENIX and other venues.
 - One paper accepted to **CCS** on safe deserialization (pickle) of pre-trained machine learning models.
 Congrats to Andreas and the team!